anjaustin/secure-docker-with-tls/README.md

 openssl genrsa -aes256 -out ca-key.pem 4096
 ```

-Enter a pass phrase that will be used to encrypt the key, and enter it again to verify your input.
+Enter a passphrase with which to encrypt the key, and enter it again to verify your passphrase.

 ```bash
 Enter PEM pass phrase: